jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 necessary to have the whole resource locally before the interesting sub-parts are delivered.

-Under the heading [Anatomy of a SOA client] I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.
+Under the heading I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.

 Why better than SAX: As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually